The correct operation of the braking system directly depends on the correct tightening torque of the wheels.

-Using a tightening torque lower than the value prescribed can lead to loosening of the wheel bolts, while a higher torque can lead to deformation of the brake rotors or breakage, in addition to the difficulty of removing the wheel bolts in case of puncture.
+Using a tightening torque lower than the value prescribed can lead to loosening of the wheel bolts, while a higher torque can lead to deformation of the brake discs or breakage, in addition to the difficulty of removing the wheel bolts in case of puncture.

-To ensure good contact between the wheel, the brake rotor and the hub, it is advisable to carry out a “star” tightening sequence, which is tightening first nut and then the one opposite (instead of the next one along).
+To ensure good contact between the wheel, the brake disc and the hub, it is advisable to carry out a “star” tightening sequence, which is tightening first nut and then the one opposite (instead of the next one along).